mittwald/harbor-operator/README.md

 The operator utilizes a [helm client](https://github.com/mittwald/go-helm-client) library for the management of these instances

-- **Custom chart repositories**: If you need to install a customized or private Harbor helm chart, the `instancechartrepo` resource allows you to do so.
+- **Custom chart repositories**: If you need to install a customized or private Harbor helm chart, the `InstanceChartRepository` resource allows you to do so.
 The official Harbor Helm chart can be found [here](https://github.com/goharbor/harbor-helm)

 - **Harbor resource reconciliation**: This operator automatically manages Harbor components by utilizing a custom [harbor client](https:/github.com/mittwald/goharbor-client).